Starfield (video game): Gameplay

 Player exploring an abandoned hangar.
 The planet's landscape and structures are procedurally generated.

 Starfield is an action role-playing video game.
 The player can switch between a first-person and third-person perspective at any time.
-The game features an open world in the form of an area within the Milky Way galaxy, containing both fictional and non-fictional planetary systems.
+The game features an open world in the form of a volume within the Milky Way galaxy, containing both fictional and non-fictional planetary systems.
 The player is able to land on more than 1,000 planets and an unspecified number of moons and space stations.
 The majority of the landscapes within the game were procedurally generated, depending on the star of its system and its atmosphere, as well as locations of interest as the player approaches a planet, with modified and handcrafted content developed around them.
 The largest city in the game, New Atlantis, is the largest fictional city Bethesda has developed.
 As the player explores the game world, they encounter various non-playable characters (NPCs), some of whom have the option to join the player's crew.
 Such NPCs may aid the player in combat, carry items, speak to other NPCs on the player's behalf during confrontations, and comment on choices the player makes.
 The player may station crew members at any of their constructed outposts.
 Each companion character has their own unique skills and abilities.
 Some recruitable NPCs can be romanced by the player.

 At the start of the game, the player can customize their character, a silent protagonist.
 This includes choosing their body type, appearance, facial features, background, and traits.
 Choosing the background of the player character unlocks three starting skills.
 As the player progresses, they will unlock additional traits which can aid or hinder them.
 For instance, the Introvert trait grants the player more endurance when travelling alone, but reduces their endurance when travelling with a companion.
 Traits are removable through quests or certain actions.
 As the player progresses, they gain experience and level up, allowing them to unlock abilities found in five distinct skill trees: Physical, Social, Combat, Science, and Tech.
 Each skill can be ranked up by completing related challenges.